 In addition there is no down-side to it apart from social reasons.
 But once you are used to intermittent fasting having once in a while breakfast with friends or a late dinner is quite ok.

-A 16/8 window is “easy” to apply with little amount of effort and there is no muscle loss.
+Intermittent fasting is “easy” to apply with little amount of effort and there is no muscle loss.
 Read here on how to get started.

 Fasting and Feasting is a normal cycle of life.
 Although this way of eating is not promoted by the current society lifestyle it has been practised by many cultures for thousands of years.
 Our bodies need nutrition to grow a change but equally time to rest and digest.
-So once we feast with a big nutritius meal full digestion can take up to 8 hours.
-If we eat 5-6 meals a day then we never give ourself a chance to rest.
+So once we feast with a big nutritious meal full digestion can take up to 8 hours.
+If we eat 5-6 meals a day then we never give ourselves a chance to rest.

 From a science perspective we are balancing between an anabolic state where we are growing and building tissue and a catabolic state where we are resting, recycling and cleaning up.
 Very few of us clean up our closet and our closet is now full of trash.
 This is not healthy and potentially a cause for decease.
 Instead of doing pro-longed fasts of 3+ days which require a lot of effort and attention we can achieve similar effects by shortening our daily eating window.
 This allows to: